alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 The best way I know to learn something is to do it.
 The best way I know to learn a new programming language is to do it by typing in code examples yourself.
-I'm building this site to teach myself rust by doing just that.
+I'm building this site as a tool to learn rust by doing just that.
 It's made of example source code blocks that look like this:

 #### SOURCE CODE